-In this tutorial we will show you how to install Docker on CentOS 8.
+In this tutorial, we will show you how to install Docker on CentOS 8.
 For those of you who didn’t know, Docker is an open-source tool that makes creating and managing Linux containers (LXC) easy.
-With Docker, the applications resides inside the container on top of the Linux operating system.
-Docker uses Kernel features such as cgroups and namespace to allow independent container to run on single os instance.
+With Docker, the applications reside inside the container on top of the Linux operating system.
+Docker uses Kernel features such as groups and namespace to allow the independent container to run on a single os instance.

 Install Docker on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 - Community Edition (CE): ideal for individual developers and small teams looking to get started with Docker and experimenting with container-based apps.